 Pros

-• Suitable for both beginner and advanced
+Suitable for more advanced skills

 Cons